J.

 actinide settling-out, a self-regulating mechanism.

-Thus, the periods of long-term stable
+of the self-regulation mechanism, the periods of long-term stable

 magnetic field production lasting 40+ million years, the so-called "superchrons",